-In fact, there are still pros and cons to both designs.
-If you want to find out more, read this: Mirrorless vs DSLR cameras: 10 key differences.
+Is a mirrorless camera better than a DSLR then?
+There are still pros and cons to both designs, so if you want to find out more, read this: Mirrorless vs DSLR cameras: 10 key differences

 Some mirrorless cameras have a compact, rectangular body, some are styled like DSLRs with a 'pentaprism' on the top – though this houses an electronic viewfinder rather than the optical viewfinder you get with a DSLR.

-No two photographers are exactly the same – we're all looking for slightly different things, so we've ranked the 10 best compact system cameras you can buy right now based not just on specs, handling and performance, but size, simplicity and value for money too.
+No two photographers are exactly the same – we're all looking for slightly different things from are photography.
+Some us might want a better camera than the one built into our smartphone, while others will want a high-end camera that has a range of creative controls and features, so we've ranked the 10 best mirrorless cameras you can buy right now based not just on specs, handling and performance, but size, simplicity and value for money too.

 A stunning camera perfect for enthusiast photographers